Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/cosmos/sql/README.md

----
-page_type: sample
-languages:
-- golang
-products:
-- azure
-description: "These code samples will show you how to manage Cosmos DB using Azure SDK for Golang."
-urlFragment: cosmos
----

 # Getting started - Managing Cosmos DB using Azure Golang SDK

 These code samples will show you how to manage Cosmos DB using Azure SDK for Golang.